Atrazine: Uses

 Atrazine is an herbicide that is used to stop pre- and post-emergence broadleaf and grassy weeds in crops such as sorghum, maize, sugarcane, lupins, pine, and eucalypt plantations, and triazine-tolerant canola.
 In the United States as of 2014, atrazine was the second-most widely used herbicide after glyphosate, with 76 e6lb of it applied each year, nearly identical to its usage in 1974, of 76.8 million pounds.

-Atrazine continues to be one of the most widely used herbicides in Australian agriculture.
-Its effect on corn yields has been estimated from 1% to 8%, with 3–4% being the conclusion of one economics review.
+Corn yields has been estimated to increase from 1% to 8%.
 In another study looking at combined data from 236 university corn field trials from 1986 to 2005, atrazine treatments showed an average increase of 5.7 USbu/acre (~400 kg/ha) than alternative herbicide treatments.
 Effects on sorghum yields have been estimated to be as high as 20%, owing in part to the absence of alternative weed control products that can be used on sorghum.

 Chemistry and biochemistry

 Atrazine was invented in 1958 in the Geigy laboratories as the second of a series of 1,3,5-triazines.

 Atrazine is prepared from cyanuric chloride, which is treated sequentially with ethylamine and isopropylamine.
 Like other triazine herbicides, atrazine functions by binding to the plastoquinone-binding protein in photosystem II, which animals lack.
 Plant death results from starvation and oxidative damage caused by breakdown in the electron transport process.
 Oxidative damage is accelerated at high light intensity.

-Atrazine's effects in humans and animals primarily involve the endocrine system.
-Studies suggest that atrazine is an endocrine disruptor that can cause hormone imbalance.

 Atrazine has been found to act as an agonist of the G protein-coupled estrogen receptor 1.
 Atrazine has been shown to bind covalently to (chemically react with) a large number of mammalian proteins.